opconWizard/opcon-docs/docs/Files/UI/Solution-Manager/Viewing-Notification-Acknowledgement.md

 # Viewing Notification Acknowledgement

-The **Notification Acknowledgement** page is used to view and acknowledge [escalations]{.GeneralEscalatedNotificationPlural}.
+The **Notification Acknowledgement** page is used to view and acknowledge escalations.
 For more conceptual information, refer to [Escalation](../../../notifications/Escalation.md) in the **Concepts** online help.

-When on the **Notification Acknowledgement** screen, it lists any [escalations]{.GeneralEscalatedNotificationPlural} that have not been acknowledged.
+When on the **Notification Acknowledgement** screen, it lists any escalations that have not been acknowledged.
 The screen shows the following information for each
-[escalation]{.GeneralEscalatedNotification}:
+escalation:

-- **Date & Time**: The date and time of the [escalation]{.GeneralEscalatedNotification}. -   **Notification**: The subject of the email notification pending acknowledgment.
+- **Date & Time**: The date and time of the escalation. -   **Notification**: The subject of the email notification pending acknowledgment.
-- **Escalation Level**: The current level of the [escalation]{.GeneralEscalatedNotification}, as defined in the rule     sequence.
+- **Escalation Level**: The current level of the escalation, as defined in the rule     sequence.
-- **Status**: The current state of the [escalation]{.GeneralEscalatedNotification}'s acknowledgment.
+- **Status**: The current state of the escalation's acknowledgment.
 Status has three states:
-  - **Pending**: An [escalation]{.GeneralEscalatedNotification} is         awaiting acknowledgment and has been sent to one or more groups of users who are part of the [escalation]{.GeneralEscalatedNotification} rule.     -   **Exhausted**: An [escalation]{.GeneralEscalatedNotification}
-        has been sent to all groups of users in the rule, but has not been acknowledged.
+  - **Pending**: An escalation is         awaiting acknowledgment and has been sent to one or more groups of users who are part of the escalation rule.     -   **Exhausted**: An escalation has been sent to all groups of users in the rule, but has not been acknowledged.
-  - **Acknowledged**: An [escalation]{.GeneralEscalatedNotification}         has been acknowledged.
+  - **Acknowledged**: An escalation         has been acknowledged.
 The notification will soon automatically disappear after acknowledgment.

 ## Acknowledging Escalations